100 Notable alumni of

 -

-Cheryl Christina Crane is an American retired real estate broker, author and former model.
-She is the only child of actress Lana Turner.
+Cheryl Christina Crane is an American former model, real estate broker, author, and the only child of actress Lana Turner.
 Her father was Turner's second husband, actor-turned-restaurateur Steve Crane.
 She was the subject of significant media attention in 1958 when, at fourteen years old, she stabbed to death her mother's lover, Johnny Stompanato, during a domestic struggle; she was not charged, and his death was deemed a justifiable homicide.

 -